-These types of experts increasingly come from a consulting background or have a "consulting mindset," he said, and possess a deep understanding of the mechanics of business.
-Unlike in traditional risk management, where the head of risk typically reports to the CFO, the heads of enterprise risk management teams -- whether they hold the chief risk officer title or some other title -- report to their CEOs, an acknowledgement that risk is part and parcel of business strategy.
+These types of experts increasingly come from a consulting background or have a "consulting mindset," he said, and they possess a deep understanding of the mechanics of business.
+Unlike in traditional risk management, where the head of risk typically reports to the CFO, the heads of enterprise risk management teams -- whether they hold the chief risk officer title or some other title -- commonly report to the CEO, an acknowledgement that risk is part and parcel of business strategy.

-In defining the chief risk officer role, Forrester Research makes a distinction between the "transactional CROs" typically found in traditional risk management programs and the "transformational CROs" who take an ERM approach.
+In defining the chief risk officer role, Forrester makes a distinction between the "transactional CROs" typically found in traditional risk management programs and the "transformational CROs" who take an ERM approach.
 The former work at companies that see risk as a cost center and risk management as an insurance policy, according to Forrester.
 Transformational CROs, in the Forrester lexicon, are "customer-obsessed," Valente said.
-They focus on their companies' brand reputations, understand the horizontal nature of risk and define ERM as the "proper amount of risk needed to grow."
+They focus on their company's brand reputation, understand the horizontal nature of risk and define ERM as the "proper amount of risk needed to grow," as Valente put it.

-Risk averse is another trait of traditional risk management organizations.
-But as Valente noted, companies that define themselves as risk averse with a low risk appetite are sometimes off the mark in their risk assessment.
+Risk averse is another trait of organizations with traditional risk management programs.
+But as Valente noted, companies that define themselves as risk averse with a low risk appetite are sometimes off the mark in their risk assessments.